datahubio/blog/raw-file-paths.md

 ---
 title: New Endpoint for Fetching Raw Data Files from DataHub Cloud Datasets
-description: Introducing a new endpoint that allows you to fetch raw data files from DataHub Cloud datasets.
+description: Now you can fetch data files from DataHub Cloud datasets using a stable endpoint, that you can integrate into your workflows to always have the latest data.
 date: 2024-09-25
 authors: [Ola Rubaj]
 ---